 e) Disclaimer - This project is made as a free service.
 The provider makes no claims to the ease with which one is able to follow through on construction.
 The provider makes not claims to the safety and/or ability to safely operate the final product.
 Any user of the resulting product is to take precautions as they deem necessary and without any actual or implied warranty or ability to safely or legally operate by the provider.

 f) FEEDBACK and further ASSISTANCE.
 Feel free to contact G. J. Suppes at email@example.com to provide feedback or suggestions on how to make this a more effective project.
 This web page will be periodically updated based on that feedback.

 A functioning drone as assembled based on the previous instructions is the starting point for possibilities limited only by the time and abilities of the student and/or team.
-Teams are encouraged to use these components and methods as starting points for advancing and improving the drone.
-The Sky in the Limit!
+For a project on 3D printing novel drone platforms, three options exist for completing the drone with battery-powered electronics:

 5) The Sky is the Limit:

 The standard (metric) of a good aerial vehicle (for present purposes) is a high lift-to-drag ratio (L:D).

 For jets, lift corresponds to vehicle weight and drag corresponds to fuel consumption.
 Therefore higher L:D correspond to less fuel consumption per passenger on an airliner.
 A good L:D for a jet is 18:1.

 For helicopters (quadcopters, tricopters ...), the propeller(s) push air downward, pressures push/pull the propeller(s) upward, and the propeller shaft pulls upward on the fuselage.
 A helicopter has a L:D near 4:1.